alexknvl/lotl/README.md

 I decided to use parser combinators instead of hand-writing LL(1) or recursive-descent parser because this seemed simpler and a lot more fun.
 This of course means that I borrowed quite a few ideas from [1, 2, 3].
 Furthermore, I borrowed function names and some ideas (e.g. using `case class ~[+A, +B]` for pattern matching) from Scala Standard Parser Combinator Library [4], and I used `MonadPlus`, `Show`, `ReaderT`, `StateT` and associated functions from Scalaz library [5].

 That said, most of the code is extremely simple and concise.
-* `SimpleRegexps.scala` is a simple Brzozowski derivative based regular expression matcher. **Not used anywhere really, I wrote it just for fun**.
+* `SimpleRegexps.scala` is a simple Brzozowski derivative [11] based regular expression matcher.
+I pretty much followed [12] while implementing it.
+I plan to add other derivatives using McBride's dissection [13] and implement group capture / reductions later on. **Not used anywhere really, just for fun**.
 * `Combinators.scala` provides parser combinators used in `Parser.scala`.
 * `AST.scala` describes the internal representation used for S-expressions.
 * `Parser.scala` describes a parser for S-expressions.